mmolimar/kukulcan/README.md

 ### Requirements

 Before starting, you'll need to have installed JDK 11 and [SBT](https://www.scala-sbt.org/).
-Additionally, if you want to use the PyKukulcan REPL, you'll also need Python (supported 2.7, 3.4, 3.5, 3.6, 3.7 and 3.8 versions) and [pip](https://pypi.org/project/pip) installed.
+Additionally, if you want to use the PyKukulcan REPL, you'll also need Python (tested 2.7, 3.4, 3.5, 3.6, and 3.7 versions) and [pip](https://pypi.org/project/pip) installed.

 ### Building from source